mihonapp/tachiyomix/INDEX.md

 # 📚 TachiyomiX Index

 Index file format for TachiyomiX based extension stores.
-It can be represented as Protobuf or JSON, and host apps should support both formats.
+It can be represented as [Protobuf](https://protobuf.dev) or the [JSON equivalent](https://protobuf.dev/programming-guides/json), and host apps should support both formats.

-## 📦 Protobuf
+## 📦 index.proto

 ```proto
 syntax = "proto3";